Business

 There are thousands of companies in every market segment.
 Some stand out thanks to their size and history, and others are not so well known but offer exceptional client service combined with high-quality niche services.
 But which one should you choose as your vendor?
 The answer is simple:

-Small and big organizations will supplement each other, and you will get better results from them.
 This article will explore the pros and cons of a multi-vendor model and where it works best.

 When you should consider a multi-vendor strategy